 “You can’t ask for anything more ‘local’ than that,” was my thought as I was writing this story about Tyler Fahey’s, restoration of Glover’s Mill and his family house.
 His was built for one of his ancestors around 1700, and has never been sold!

-The following remarks were made by the Ipswich Historical Commission chairman John Fiske, on accepting the 2014 Community Service Award from the Ipswich Democratic Town Committee on January 31, 2015: As Chair of the Ipswich Historical Commission, I know how pleased and proud we all are that you […]
+Remarks by Ipswich Historical Commission chairman John Fiske, on accepting the 2014 Community Service Award from the Ipswich Democratic Town Committee to the Historical Commission on January 31, 2015

 Ipswich got the balance between the community and the individual just about right when it decided to preserve its historic district.

-John Fiske is chairman of the Ipswich Historical Commissionand lives in the Glazier-Sweet house on Water Street in Ipswich.
 This article first appeared in the September 2013 Antiques Journal.
 We have a dear friend who has moved three or four times since we’ve known her.
-And each time, […]
+And each time, she and her husband have bought or built a new house.
+As she said to us once, “I can’t […]

-By Ipswich Historical Commission chairman John Fiske: Ipswich is home to two groundbreaking masterworks of early eighteenth century America, a paneled wall and a pulpit.
+Ipswich is home to two groundbreaking masterworks of early eighteenth century America, a paneled wall and a pulpit.
 Both were made by Abraham Knowlton (1699- 1751), a woodworker who is less well known than he deserves to be.
-William Knowlton, born in England in 1615, was […]